 Who Phallosan Forte is for

-- Men who value comfort and discreteness and are realistically willing to commit to long, consistent wear.
+- Men who value comfort and discreteness and are realistically willing to commit to longer, consistent wear.

-- Men working with a urologist on traction as part of a Peyronie’s or rehab plan.
+- Men working with a urologist on traction as part of a Peyronie’s or rehabilitation plan.

-- Men who want a non-surgical approach and are patient with gradual change over months, not weeks.
+- Men who want a non-surgical approach and can accept gradual change over months rather than fast results.

 - Anyone who wants fast results.
 Traction is slow and consistency-based.

-- Men with pain, numbness, significant discoloration, open wounds, infection, or recent surgery unless cleared by a clinician.
+- Men with pain, numbness, major discoloration, open wounds, infection, or recent surgery unless cleared by a clinician.

-- Anyone who cannot safely monitor sensation because traction injuries often start as mild discomfort you ignore.
+- Anyone who cannot monitor sensation properly, because problems often start subtly.

 - Start low and ramp slowly.
 Discomfort is information.
-Do not power through pain.
+Sharp pain is a stop sign.

 Side effects and safety issues to take seriously